btroncone/learn-rxjs/operators/utility/topromise.md

 /*
   convert each to promise and use Promise.all to wait for all to resolve
+  (you should probably use forkJoin and no 'toPromise' instead!)
 */
 const example = () => {
   return Promise.all([